ethossoftworks/LANd/README.md

 To toggle encryption click the lock icon in the top right corner of the app.

 ### Visibility
 You can specify your visibility level to other devices on the network.
+All devices must be on the same network for discovery and transferring of files to work.
 * Visible (default) - Other devices can see your device and send you files.
 * Hidden - Other devices cannot see your device, but you can still send files to them or receive files if your IP address is known.
 * Send Only - Other devices cannot see your device or send files to you.
 You are able to send files.

 ### Manual Connections
+If discovery does not work for some reason, you can manually connect to a device by entering their IP address.
+Press the `+` button in the top right corner of the app to manually connect to a device.

 ### Transferring Files
+To transfer a file, click on a discovered device and select one or more files to send.
+On desktop, you can drag and drop files onto the device to send them.

 ### Cancelling Transfers

-# Roadmap
-* Folder transfers
-* Allow configuration of the port used for file transfers
+Transfers may either be stopped or deleted.
+Pressing the stop button will simply stop the transfer where it is.
+Pressing the trash button will stop the transfer and delete the partial file on the receiving end.
+### Mobile
+Long press on a discovered device with an active transfer and press either the stop or trash button.
+### Desktop
+Hover over a discovered device with an active transfer and press the stop or trash button

 ## Changelog
 [Changelog](CHANGELOG.md)